Walter Nash: Later life and career

-Nash was one of the few New Zealand prime ministers who lived and remained in parliament a long time after losing power.
+Nash was one of the few New Zealand prime ministers who remained in Parliament a long time after losing power.
 He became the elder statesman of the house, and was frequently referred to in the press as the "grand old man" of New Zealand politics.
 He continued to speak frequently on foreign affairs and still travelled abroad regularly.
-In 1963 he went to a Commonwealth Parliamentary Conference in Kuala Lumpur and in January 1964 at the age of 81 (to widespread astonishment) he travelled to Antarctica, flying to McMurdo Sound in an American research plane.
+In 1963 he went to a Commonwealth Parliamentary Conference in Kuala Lumpur.
+In January 1964 at the age of 81 (to widespread astonishment) he travelled to Antarctica, flying to McMurdo Sound in an American research plane.
 It was widely reported in newspapers, claiming that he was the oldest man to have reached the South Pole.
 In 1966 he sailed to England for a three-month holiday with his sister Emily, his first non-parliamentary visit since 1909.

 Despite supporting the government decision in 1963 to send a small non-combatant advisory force to South Vietnam, Nash opposed any military involvement in Vietnam.
 He became active in the protest movement against the Vietnam War, and denounced the bombing of North Vietnam by the United States.
 He spoke at many teach-ins on the subject around New Zealand's university campuses where he was well received.
-An old colleague, Ormond Wilson, said that he 'had never heard Walter so clear about an issue' and his outspokenness in opposition to the war did a great deal to restore Nash's reputation with the left wing which had been damaged by his responses to the waterfront dispute and rugby tour to South Africa.
+An old colleague, Ormond Wilson, said that he "had never heard Walter so clear about an issue".
+Nash had become unpopular with the left wing because of his responses to the 1951 waterfront dispute and the 1960 rugby tour to South Africa, but his outspokenness in opposition to the war did a great deal to restore his reputation.
 Nash believed that Labour's failure to win the 1966 general election was because of its principled anti-Vietnam war policy, despite voters preferring Labour's economic policy to National's.